 What symptomatic care can be given to dogs with TCC?

 Dogs with TCC are very prone to developing bacterial infection (cystitis) in the bladder.
 Therefore, frequent urinalysis, culture, and treatment with antibiotics may be necessary.
 A secondary bacterial infection can result in a sudden worsening in symptoms (blood in urine, straining to urinate) in dogs with TCC, and these dogs will improve with treatment with antibiotics.
 A frustrating aspect of urinary tract infections that is being encountered more often in recent years is the development of bacterial infections that are resistant to commonly used antibiotics.
 These infections often require treatment with injectable antibiotic therapy.

 TCC can block the flow of urine into and out of the bladder.
 Complete obstruction can rapidly lead to a buildup of urea and life-threatening complications.
 If urine flow is obstructed, stents (small tubes) can be placed in the ureters or urethra, as needed, to open up the "channels" and restore urine flow.
-Our group is working closely with Dr. Larry Adams, a veterinary urologist at Purdue, to provide this opportunity for dogs that need it.
+Our group is working closely with our urology colleagues at Purdue, to provide this opportunity for dogs that need it.
 Urethral stents are typically placed with fluoroscopic guidance in a non-surgical procedure.
 Ureteral stents can be placed surgically, and in some cases non-surgically.
 Another approach to bypass urethral obstruction is to place a cystotomy tube (small diameter tube that goes from the bladder through the wall of the abdomen to the outside) to allow emptying of the bladder.